 A: We stand behind our products 100% and will always work with our customers to ensure any issues are resolved in a timely manner.
-Often, we send the garment back to our factory for a full repair at the site of original production.
-Simply reach out to us at firstname.lastname@example.org and we will work with you to get your garments fixed.
+Often the garment needs to be sent back to our factory for the repair to be completed.
+Simply reach out to us at firstname.lastname@example.org and we will work with you to get your garment fixed.

 Q: How do I track my order?